AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/order-email-sent-from-the-server-email-address.md

 ---
-description: This articles provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.4 issue related to order emails being sent from the server email address.
+title: Order email sent from the server email address
 labels: 2.2.4,Magento Commerce Cloud,known issues,order email,patch,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
-title: Order email sent from the server email address
 ---

-# Order email sent from the server email address

 This articles provides a patch for the known Adobe Commerce on cloud infrastructure 2.2.4 issue related to order emails being sent from the server email address.